yulimoto/manitza/README.md

-The code is made 2009 and is out-of-date.
+The code is made 2009 and is out of date.
+Soon will be down from manitza.com.
 Over the time it's intresting for me.
 It is easy to replace view or change model and create another presentation site, but I not recommend to waste your time.
-License code - WTFPL.

 Pictures and logos are copyright of Elena Kalpakchieva.
+Code is free for everybody.

+Hints.
+To change design type on html document:
+  - printux
+  - developer
+  - degigner

+You can change content on fly too.